microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/connectors-api-overview.md

 # Use the Microsoft Graph connectors API to index data

-You can use Microsoft Graph to add custom items to search results in the [Microsoft Search](/microsoftsearch/overview-microsoft-search) experience.
+You can use Microsoft Graph connectors to index custom items into Microsoft Graph.
+This allows them to participate in Microsoft 365 intelligent experiences like [Microsoft 365 Copilot](/microsoft-365-copilot/microsoft-365-copilot-overview) and [Microsoft Search](/microsoftsearch/overview-microsoft-search).

 Requests to index data are performed on behalf of an application without the presence of a signed-in user, identified using an [access token with application permission](/graph/auth-v2-service).